SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 --------------

-The magnitude list shows all available magnitudes available for the origin selectected in the Origin list.
+The magnitude list shows all available magnitudes available for the origin selected in the Origin list.

 Events tab
 ==========

 The Events tab gives an overview of the events in a defined time span.
-Shown events are updated in real time as new events arrive in SeisComP or are loaded from the database.
+Shown events are updated in real time as new events arrive in |scname| or are loaded from the database.
 When starting scolv with the option **--ep** events can also be loaded from an XML file using the File menu in the main window.